Huguitis/aoi.js-documentation/src/functions/Events/oldChannel.md

 ---
 title: $oldChannel
-description: $oldChannel holds data of the channel before it was updated, used in channel update callback, or else any data will be empty
+description: $oldChannel holds data of the channel before it was updated, used in channel update event, or else any data will be empty
 id: oldChannel
 ---

-`$oldChannel` holds data of the channel before it was updated, used in channel update callback, or else any data will be empty
+`$oldChannel` holds data of the channel before it was updated, used in channel update event, or else any data will be empty

 ## Usage